apache/infrastructure-website/content/pages/project-site.md

 ### 2. Website repository

-If you don't have a web site repository for your project yet, you can create one using https://selfserve.apache.org/.
+If you don't have a web site repository for your project yet, you can create one using [a href="https://selfserve.apache.org/" target="_blank">Self-serve</a>.

 The convention is to name the repository `$project-site.git`, for instance `httpd-site.git`.